 Approximately 77 percent of the Department’s inmates and Community Corrections Alternative Program (CCAP) probationers are housed in buildings with air conditioning.
-The Department is taking significant steps to ensure the remaining 23 percent are provided ample heat mitigation resources, including the installation of fans and providing extra ice and water pouches, as well as adjustments to scheduling and the location of some activities to accommodate for high temperatures.
+The Department will implement significant steps to ensure the remaining 23 percent are provided ample heat mitigation resources, including the installation of fans, providing extra ice and water pouches, adjustments to scheduling, and the location of some activities to accommodate for high temperatures.
 Misting fans are also used by several facilities, as well as smoke exhaust fans to increase airflow.

-VADOC is closely monitoring the availability of capital improvement funds for State Fiscal Year 2023 and hopes to address further heat-related renovations in additional facilities over the next year.
+VADOC is closely monitoring the availability of capital improvement funds for the State Fiscal Year 2023-2024 and hopes to address further heat-related renovations in additional facilities over the next year and beyond.
+VADOC also plans to use funding from the American Rescue Plan Act of 2021 to implement those renovations in facilities.